How does the stock market work?

 So, we know that waiting it out is often wisest when you're thinking of selling stocks.
 But what about buying?
 When should you take the plunge?

-Well, while a stock market crash is bad news for anyone currently holding shares, it's actually ideal if you're looking to buy some of your own.
-In fact, there's no better time to invest than the point at which the value of a stock has 'bottomed out' – in other words, when it's reached its lowest price and is about to begin increasing in value again.
+While a stock market crash is bad news for anyone holding shares, it's ideal if you're looking to buy some of your own.
+In fact, there's no better time to invest than the point at which the value of a stock has 'bottomed out'.
+In other words, when it's reached its lowest price and is about to begin increasing in value again.

-Nobody can predict the future, so it can be tricky to determine exactly when a stock has bottomed out, or whether it'll continue to drop for some time.
+Of course, nobody can predict the future.
+It can be tricky to determine when a stock has bottomed out, or whether it'll continue to drop.

-But, in the event of a market-wide slump, like the 2008 financial crisis or the COVID crash of 2020, you can be relatively confident that any shares you buy will be worth more than you buy them for, even if they continue to lose value after the purchase.
+But, in the event of a market-wide slump, like the 2008 financial crisis or the COVID crash of 2020, you can be relatively confident that any shares you buy will be worth more than you buy them for.
+This should be true even if they continue to lose value after the purchase.

 The image above shows the value of the FTSE 100 over time.
 As you can see, even after the devastating financial crash of 2008 (marked with a 1 on the chart) and the coronavirus crash of 2020 (marked with a 2), the overall trend is still one of growth.

-So, even if you misjudge the point at which the market has bottomed out and go too soon, the chances are that the situation will eventually recover to a point where the value of your shares not only returns to the price you purchased them at, but exceeds it too.
+So, in theory, it doesn't matter if you misjudge the point at which the market has bottomed out and go too soon.
+The chances are that the situation will eventually recover to a point where the value of your shares not only returns to the price you paid, but exceeds it.

 Similarly, if you already own shares and the market suddenly tanks, selling might not be the best option.
-As the chart shows, historically the market will always recover in the long-term, going on to exceed previous peaks.
+As the chart shows, the market has always recovered in the long-term, going on to exceed previous peaks.

 Or, as Warren Buffett puts it: